Abortion in Illinois: History

 The Supreme Court overturned Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, later in 2022.

 Following the overturn of Roe v.
 Wade, Illinois became an abortion access state for people in the South and Midwest impacted by abortion bans in their states, with 30% of abortions going to out of state residents.
 Abortions in Illinois increased by over 45% in the year following the overturn of Roe v.
 Wade, primarily due to patients traveling from states with abortion bans.
 By 2023, Illinois saw more out-of-state abortions than any other state, a 71% increase from 2020 to 2023.
+As of 2025, nearly 1 in 4 people nationally who crossed state lines to obtain abortions went to Illinois for the procedure, a volume higher than any state in the country.

 In 2023, Illinois passed House Bill 4664, protecting access to abortion in the state.
 It was signed into law by Governor Pritzker on January 13, 2023.

 In 2025, Governor Pritzker signed two abortion rights bills passed by the Illinois General Assembly into law; Illinois House Bill 3637, which stipulates that any medication that had U.S. Food and Drug Administration approval prior to 2025 and remains approved by the World Health Organization will remain legally accessible in Illinois even if the FDA revokes approval of the drug, effective until 2034.
 He also signed Illinois House Bill 3709, which requires Illinois colleges and universities to provide students access to contraception and abortion medications at campus pharmacies and health care centers.

+On June 24, 2026, the fourth anniversary of the overturning of Roe v.
+Wade, Governor Pritzker signed the Reproductive Health Records Privacy Act into law, which prevents abortion information from being shared with out-of-state entities, shielding it so abortion-seekers are protected from potential retaliation for receiving legal healthcare in Illinois.